Services: Birth Doula

 I will suggest a few exercises and stretches for you to practice throughout the pregnancy, to help prepare your body for a smoother (and hopefully faster) labor and delivery.
 I will want to know your own best ways of coping with pain and fatigue and how you and your partner foresee working together.
 I might suggest a few exercises allowing us to explore this together.

-If you plan a Hospital Birth, then I would be happy to help you put a birth plan together so that you can easily share it with your medical practitioner when you get to the hospital.
+If you plan a Hospital Birth, then I would be happy to help you put a Birth Preferences document together so that you can easily share it with your medical practitioner when you get to the hospital.

 Telephone and Email Support